reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 .. literalinclude:: ../../../../demos/python/demo-reactivetransportsolver-calcite-brine.py
     :start-at: Step 15

 At each time step, we print the progress of the simulation.
-We then use method ``step`` of class `ReactiveTransportSolver`_ to perform a single reactive transport time-stepping.
+We then use the method ``step`` of class `ReactiveTransportSolver`_ to perform a single reactive transport time-stepping.
 This method also produces a new output file containing the requested output properties for every mesh cell.
 In each such file, rows